johnnymast/mysql_websocket_chat/CHANELOG.md

+## 1.4.1 Fixed the failing database layer

+- Enabling database should now work fixing #54 thanks to @badguyp.
+- Fixed a bug in includes/classes/Database.php
+- Fixed a bug in includes/classes/Chat.php
+- Updated the database import

 ## 1.4 Helping developers to build from the project

 This release will be more about helping developers with useful boiler plate functions.
 This will assist them